abhityakrishnaraj/CS225-Final-Project/Proposal.md

 ● Create the undirected and directed databases from the FlightsFrom data

-**Week 2 (11/15-11/21):**

-● Start working on the written code for the Kruskal algorithm (Team 1)

-● Start working on the written code for the Djikstra algorithm (Team 2)

-**Week 3 (11/22- 11/28 Thanksgiving):**
+**Week 2 (11/22- 11/28 Thanksgiving):**

-● Finish the Kruskal and Djikstra algorithms and test the each algorithm with basc

-test to ensure they are working
+● Finish implementing the Djikstra algorithm and use basic tests to ensure they are

+working

-● Start work on displaying a map of the world with points indicating locations of
+● Start working on the gif of the world map with points indicating locations of

 airports

-**Week 4 (11/29 - 12/5):**
+**Week 3 (11/29 - 12/5):**

 ● Test and improve the code and algorithms running test on the full sets of data

-● Work on adding paths atop the map of the world to display the shortest path and
+● Work on adding paths atop the world map to display the shortest path

-MST

-**Final Week (12/6-12/13):**
+**Week 4/Final Week (12/6-12/13):**

 ● Finalize all presentation materials, report, final video, and presentation, conduct